 ** You can also try out her FREE 7-day activity challenge to get an idea of the fun and simple activities she suggests.
 These activities are not age-specific so may be altered as needed for the ages of kids.

-Mom Sanity Time
+Working Mom Self Care and Sanity Time

 What other awesome working mom tips and resources can you share with me?

 Join the Working Mom collective and get support and tools to help you thrive!
 Subscribers get access to my library of resources and printables.